What is GL Reconciliation? Advanced Tips for CFOs

 Automation solutions make GL reconciliation easy, timely and error-free.
 The GL reconciliation is streamlined and controlled when you introduce automation solutions like SolveXia.
 SolveXia’s process-centric application will handle your data processing and matching.
 It can reduce the time it takes to reconcile accounts by as much as 98%!

 The system stores the reconciliation as a process that is easily managed and deployed.
 As the reconciliation occurs, your team will be notified when exceptions need to be reviewed, corrected and approved.
-The visualisation tools also make investigations even more transparent so that they can be completed more quickly.
+The visualization tools also make investigations even more transparent so that they can be completed more quickly.
 Once completed, the process is stored and can be executed automatically as directed.
-This takes care of standardising the GL reconciliation process.
+This takes care of standardizing the GL reconciliation process.

 Every reconciliation runs through the system and is reflected by a dashboard that can be read by any user with access at any time.
-With a centralised data storage system, SolveXia’s automation solution will pull data from all integrated systems.
+With a centralized data storage system, SolveXia’s automation solution will pull data from all integrated systems.
 That means no more disparate or missing data!
 The powerful cloud-based software can reconcile millions of transactions in just seconds and then connect all reconciled data between systems.

 While GL reconciliations are necessary for the financial close process, they also play a massive role in helping make financial decisions.
 With SolveXia’s reports and visual dashboards, you can track and compare your company’s spending and income.
 This is more than just information for information’s sake.
 It offers actionable insights.
-Dashboards can be customised and presented to executives for a clear and timely overview of how the business is performing in real-time.
+Dashboards can be customized and presented to executives for a clear and timely overview of how the business is performing in real-time.

 Download Now: Balance Sheet Reconciliation Automation Tips